p-n-c/chrome-web-emissions/support/submit-for-review.md

 Justification: This permission enables us to add and remove listeners on individual requests (using chrome.webRequest.onCompleted) in the current tab.

 Usage: Our scripts run only when you activate the extension on a specific page.
 They do not run in the background or on pages where you haven't initiated the extension.

-### storage justification

-Justification: This permission is required to store request data prior to processing.

-Usage: requests per page or domain are stored temporarily.
-They are deleted when the user visits a new site or reloads the current page (tab).

 ### Host permission justification